 The limitations of RequeueAfter#

 RequeueAfter is built-in and familiar, and it works.
 That’s why every project uses it.
-But it has two fundamental problems:
+But it has a few fundamental problems:

-1. Every requeue is a full reconciliation — Even if nothing changed, RequeueAfter sends the CR back to the queue, and the reconciler runs through the whole loop again.
+1. Every requeue is a full reconciliation.
+Even if nothing changed, RequeueAfter sends the CR back to the queue and the reconciler runs through the whole loop again — fetch from the API server, fetch from the external system, diff, update status, write back.
 If you have a lot of resources, or if your reconciliation is expensive, this can lead to a lot of unnecessary work.
+It also means every reconciler has to be smart enough to detect “nothing changed” and return early cleanly, which is extra complexity you wouldn’t otherwise need.

 2. There’s no cheap way to just observe.
 Inside Kubernetes, informers watch the API server and only wake the reconciler when something actually changes — observation and reaction are separate loops.
-For external state, the only tool you have to check the world is to reconcile, so every look costs a full loop.
-You also need to make sure that your reconcile method is smart enough to detect that nothing changed and return early to avoid doing unnecessary work, which adds complexity to your reconciler.
+For external state, the only tool controller-runtime gives you to check the world is to reconcile, so every look costs a full loop.

-RequeueAfter might be fine for a handful of CRs.
-But when you’re managing thousands, each one running the full loop on its own timer, it gets noisy fast especially if you want to requeue very frequently.
+RequeueAfter might be fine for a handful of CRs on a lazy interval.
+But when you’re managing thousands of resources and want tight drift detection, each one running the full loop on its own timer, it gets noisy fast.

 First attempt: a custom watcher#